 We follow guidelines of the major search engines, we do not use any dubious techniques.
 We want your website to be successful.

 “Secure Sockets Layer” establishes a secure link between the web browser and the web server, with all data transferred between encrypted.
 The browser will show a padlock icon in the address bar.
-An SSL certificate, paid for an renewed each year is required, together with changes to the website to enable a secure website.
+An SSL certificate in installed, paid for and renewed on expiry, together with changes to the website to enable a secure website.